This story was sponsored by State of Washington Tourism and is an abridged version of The Mandagies’ Road Trip route. All photos by The Mandagies.

 Drive: Harvey Shaw Road/Lyons Ferry Road, Highway 261/260, Highway 24

-Stay: Downtown Yakima is a great place for an overnight stay.
-The Hilton Garden Inn is centrally located, and if you come on Thursdays in the summer, you can catch some live music at Yakima’s Downtown Summer Nights free festival!
+Stay: Downtown Yakima is a great place for an overnight.
+If visiting on Thursdays in the summer, you can catch some live music at Yakima’s Downtown Summer Nights festival.

 Day 3: Yakima to Soap Lake